jlixander/nys_housing_affordability/README.md

 ![Table - Median Home Price Change Between 2013 and 2023](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/df_median_sale_price_delta.png?raw=true)

-A particular factor explored to try to deduce real homeownership affordability was the average monthly interest rate for 30-year mortgage loans.
+A particular factor explored to attempt to deduce real homeownership affordability was the average monthly interest rate for 30-year mortgage loans.
 Interestingly, the sharp decrease in interest rate at the end of 2018 aligns with the aforementioned surge in the median sale price of homes.
 On the contrary, the newly implemented high interest rate also aligns with the decline in median home sale price.
-Morever, it was found that although cost of home sale prices have only increased a minimum of approximatly 32%, when evaluated with the elevated interest rate, homeowners are now paying twice as much every month (apprx.
+Morever, it was found that although cost of home sale prices have only increased between 32% and 48%, when evaluated with the elevated interest rate, homeowners are now paying twice as much every month (apprx.
 100% increase).
 The payments were calculated by using the [Annuity Formula](https://www.investopedia.com/retirement/calculating-present-and-future-value-of-annuities/).

 ![Average Monthly Mortgage Rates in the US (2013-2023)](https://github.com/jlixander/nys_housing_affordability/blob/main/graphs_and_tables/Average_Monthly_Mortgage_Rates_in_the_US_(2013-2023).png?raw=true)